Franck-crassava/password-generator/README.md

 ```bash
 python password-generator.py
 ```

+## 🔒 Security Considerations
+Using the --secure flag activates the secrets module, which provides cryptographically secure random generation.

+If you're generating passwords for real users or production systems, it's highly recommended to use --secure.

+## 📁 Requirements
+Python 3.6 or higher

+No external libraries required (only built-in modules)

 ## 🛠️ Dependencies
 This script is written in Python and uses the built-in random, string, and sys modules, so no additional dependencies are required.